jollyboss123/tcg_my-server/README.md

 #### Cache structure

-Each card is cached in Redis using a combination of the card's attributes.
+Each card is cached in Redis using a unique combination of the card's attributes.
 The cache key follows the
 format: `<Rarity>||<Name>||<Code>`

 #### Queries